Arizona Mine Worker Killed in Trucking Accident

 In addition, it's possible that an Arizona wrongful death lawsuit could be filed by the man's surviving family members based on the theory of third party liability.
 Pursuing a legal claim under this theory would require the application of specific facts regarding the identity of the parties involved in this Arizona trucking accident as well as why the parties involved in the crash were there.
 However, if such a claim could proceed, it could lead to the ultimate recovery of damages by the man's family for their lost income and loss of companionship.

 Overall, losing a loved one in any type of accident is a terrible development that presents excruciating difficulties to those who are forced to endure such an experience.
-If this includes you and your family, contact the Phoenix wrongful death attorneys at the Phillips Law Group today to schedule a free initial consultation.
+If this includes you and your family, contact the Phoenix injury lawyers at the Phillips Law Group today to schedule a free initial consultation.